talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer applicationId = 56; // Integer | The ID of the Application.
 It is displayed in your Talon.One deployment URL.
     BigDecimal campaignId = new BigDecimal(); // BigDecimal | Filter results by campaign.
     OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the referral creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
     String valid = "valid_example"; // String | - `expired`: Matches referrals in which the expiration date is set and in the past. - `validNow`: Matches referrals in which start date is null or in the past and expiration date is null or in the future. - `validFuture`: Matches referrals in which start date is set and in the future.
     String usable = "usable_example"; // String | - `true`, only referrals where `usageCounter < usageLimit` will be returned. - `false`, only referrals where `usageCounter >= usageLimit` will be returned.
     String batchId = "batchId_example"; // String | Filter results by batches of referrals